-When it comes to cruising, there’s a lot more to packing than throwing some of your favorite outfits and accessories into a suitcase.
+When it comes to cruising, there’s a lot more to packing than throwing some of your favorite outfits and accessories into a suitcase or going with your travel must-haves.
 You’ll need to think about the various weather conditions you’ll encounter between homeports and ports of call, as well as dress codes and the like.

 What you bring, or fail to bring, can impact the enjoyment of your experience.
 We hope to make the cruise packing challenge less challenging, and less stressful, with these helpful tips.

 Many people aren’t fond of packing, but putting it off until the last minute often means rushing, and rushing means you’re a lot more likely to forget something.